 Police storm yoga class at Chapel St Leonards after people lying on floor are mistaken for 'mass ritual killing'

+Police called to yoga class at Chapel St Leonards after people lying on floor are mistaken for 'mass ritual killing'

-Members of the public had alerted Lincolnshire Police when they looked through the window of the Seascape Cafe at the Observatory and saw several people lying on the floor.
+Passers-by had alerted Lincolnshire Police after looking through the window of the North Sea Observatory and seeing several people lying on the floor.

-Lincolnshire Police responded and five ‘blue light’ police cars descended on the Observatory around 9.30pm on Wednesday night.
+Unity yoga teacher Millie Laws and her class had cleared up and gone home when five ‘blue light’ police cars descended on the Observatory around 9.30pm on Wednesday night.

 Advertisement